tasmota/docs/docs/devices/Shelly-1.md

 * [Allterco Shelly 1 Product Page](https://shelly.cloud/shelly1-open-source/)
 * [Allterco Shelly 1 Shop](https://shelly.cloud/product/shelly-1-open-source/)

+# Flashing
+There are two options to get tasmota onto your shelly:
+1) OTA update with an intermediate firmware (preferred - can be done in an already installed state)
+2) The common way using a serial adapter.
+DO NOT DO THIS WHEN CONNECTED TO AC MAINS!

+## OTA Update
+Follow the guide from this repository: https://github.com/yaourdt/mgos-to-tasmota

 ## ⚠️️Special Shelly Attention⚠️️

 **DO NOT CONNECT ANYTHING TO ANY GPIOs OF THESE DEVICES!!!
 (No sensors, no switches, nothing) <br>